Pie Chart and Bar Chart for IELTS Writing Task 1

 7. increase / rise / growth

-Here is an alternative introduction:
+Here is a full model answer with an alternative introduction:

 The bar chart illustrates how much money households in Britain spent in an average month on utility bills, transport, rent, entertainment and groceries in 1990, 2000 and 2010.
 Units are measured in pounds sterling.